-Connecting people to your project starts with identifying how it connects to the greater world of ideas and print.
-What is the thing that makes your work unique?
-To know this, you’ll need to know the context in which your project lives.
+Connecting people to your book starts with identifying how it connects to the greater world of ideas and print.
+What makes your work unique?
+To know this, you’ll need to know the context in which your book lives.
 The good news is that 500 years of printed materials means that you’ve got plenty to work with.
 Whatever you make will exist in the landscape of a marketplace and conversation.
 It’s helpful to find where you fit in the bigger picture.
-Create a profile of your project by identifying the cultural, artistic, and intellectual fields it touches.
+Create a profile of your book project by identifying the cultural, artistic, and intellectual fields it touches.

-- Does it have a theme that pulls people together?
+- Does your book have a theme that pulls an audience together?
 Does it connect to a cause?
-What is the universal meaning?
+What’s the universal meaning?
 Even if it’s to entertain people, identify how.
 If it’s love, or justice, or everyday heroes, or beauty, or stories… make a list.

 - Does it have a new, fresh concept that doesn’t exist?
 One of our authors created a gorgeous book out of his Candy Minimal feed—combining bright colors with stark minimalism.
 Fresh concepts often come at the intersection of two unexpected things.

 - Does it have content that refers to a specific interest?
-A certain city?
-A certain type of family?
-A certain type of recipes?
-A particular hobby?
+A certain city, cuisine, or hobby?

 - Does it have a stand-out concept?
-Sometimes the way to identify this is to have a few people go through your project and have them tell you what stands out.
+Sometimes the way to identify this is to have a few people go through your book and have them tell you what stands out.

-See if you can create a profile of your project from that feedback and the other characteristics you identified in your list.
+See if you can create a profile of your book from that feedback and the other characteristics you identify in your list.

-Once you have found the touchpoints of your project to art, ideas, history, and culture, you can explore those to find where people interested in those spend their time.
+Once you’ve found the touchpoints of your book to art, ideas, history, and culture, you can explore those to find where people interested in them spend time.
 It’s a bit of reverse-engineering.

-- Search for books like yours on Amazon or Barnes and Noble.
-Look up the authors and organizations and forums where they’re known.
+- Search for books like yours on Amazon or Barnes & Noble.
+Look up the authors and the organizations and forums where they’re known.
 You’re looking for bloggers, social media profiles, and forums where people who like what you like read and hang out.

 - Look up hashtags on social media that relate to your project.
 What kind of people are using them and where?

 - What about a sister industry?
-If you’re making a cookbook about organic food, check with your local grower’s community or farmer’s market to make connections.
-If you’re making a children’s book, consider teacher’s and parent’s forums.
+If you make a cookbook about organic food, check with your local grower’s community or farmer’s market to make connections.
+If you make a children’s book, consider teacher’s and parent’s forums.

 Use the information you gather here to create a profile of your most likely reader.
-You can tailor all your marketing to try to appeal to the people in this niche you’ve found.
+Then, you can tailor all your marketing efforts to appeal to readers in this niche.

 Join all the forums, blogs, email lists you found.
 Talk to people.
-Sometimes this means going to Meetup Groups or going to events, but a lot of this DIY-project promotion will be digital.
-You have to grow your network, but you also have to add value and be a contributing part of something before you can ask them to buy in to you and your project.
+Sometimes this means going to Meetup Groups or going to events, but a lot of this DIY promotion will be digital.
+You have to grow your network, but you also have to add value and be contributing something before you can ask an audience to buy in to you and your book.